WalrusNetwork/markdown-content/other/jobs/en.md

 - Discuss any career moments relevant to the position you're applying for: who did you work for?
 Doing what?
 - Do you have a portfolio of work you've made that you can show (if applicable)?
-- What's an iniative or project you might have been working on lately that you care about?
+- What's an initiative or project you might have been working on lately that you care about?
 - Tell us about any previous experience in the topic / role.
 - What's your relationship with Minecraft?
 Were you part of any Minecraft communities?
 - What motivates you to help feed the Walrus?